-- The entire SIP must continue to demonstrate its Clean Air Act purpose, pursuant to the statute and 40 CFR 93.124(a).
-Before the emissions level of a motor vehicle emissions budget is increased, the state air agency would need to determine that there is a safety margin, including any surplus emission reductions from any nonroad retrofit projects.
-The agency would also need to ensure that emissions inventories of on-road, nonroad and other sources are consistent with the SIP's demonstration. - The calculation for the nonroad retrofit projects and any safety margin would be based on the latest information and models available at the time the SIP is developed.
-The method for calculating a safety margin may vary depending upon whether new air quality modeling is performed or if a less rigorous demonstration is adequate (e.g., maintenance areas that are establishing a safety margin based on staying below the emissions level(s) for a previous year of clean monitoring data for the maintenance demonstration). - The SIP must clearly allocate the safety margin to the motor vehicle emissions budget(s) for use in transportation conformity determinations, pursuant to 40 CFR 93.124(a); - Retrofit projects reflected in a safety margin must be assured, permanent, and enforceable, have adequate funding and resource commitments, and be on schedule; and

-• The safety margin must meet Clean Air Act section 110(l) and any other applicable SIP statutory and regulatory requirements.
+- The entire SIP must continue to demonstrate its CAA purpose, pursuant to the statute and 40 CFR 93.124(a).
+Before the emissions level of a motor vehicle emissions budget is increased, the state air agency would need to determine that there is a safety margin, including any surplus emission reductions from any nonroad projects.
+The agency would also need to ensure that emissions inventories of onroad, nonroad and other sources are consistent with the SIP's demonstration. - The calculation for the nonroad projects and any safety margin would be based on the latest information and models available at the time the SIP is developed.
+The method for calculating a safety margin may vary depending upon whether new air quality modeling is performed or if a less rigorous demonstration is adequate (e.g., maintenance areas that are establishing a safety margin based on staying below the emissions level(s) for a previous year of clean monitoring data for the maintenance demonstration). - The SIP must clearly allocate the safety margin to the motor vehicle emissions budget(s) for use in transportation conformity determinations, pursuant to 40 CFR 93.124(a); - Projects reflected in a safety margin must be assured, permanent, and enforceable, have adequate funding and resource commitments, and be on schedule; and - The safety margin must meet CAA section 110(1) and any other applicable SIP statutory and regulatory requirements.

-See Section 3 for more information about including a retrofit project in a SIP.
+See Section 3 for more information about including a project in a SIP.
 See Appendix A for more detailed information on establishing and implementing a safety margin.

-EPA notes that the allocation of a safety margin to the on-road transportation sector may limit that area's ability to allow future growth in emissions from other source sectors (e.g., stationary sources).
+EPA notes that the allocation of a safety margin to the onroad transportation sector may limit that area's ability to allow future growth in emissions from other source sectors (e.g., stationary sources).
 State and local transportation and air quality agencies and other affected parties should always consult on whether a safety margin is appropriate for transportation conformity in a given area.